 top of page

-Episode 10 - Walking Through the Valley of the Shadow of Death with Anesha Stanley
+10 | Walking Through the Valley of the Shadow of Death | Anesha Stanley

 Join us for a conversation with Anesha Stanley, founder of Keys of Hope Foundation, about walking through the valley of the shadow of death after recurrent pregnancy loss.
 Anesha shares how she struggled with suicidal thoughts after losing five babies to miscarriage and life-threatening ectopic pregnancies.
 As she walked this painful road of depression, God began to guide her out of the valley and renew her joy.
 In this episode, Anesha shares her triumphant testimony of overcoming the darkness of grief and how God led her to start a nonprofit to serve grieving mothers in her community.
 In this episode, we discussed: